darkn3rd/oop-tut/objc/objc-1/c10.construct/README.md

 In this lesson, we create a custom constructor that accepts arguments to initialize field data.
 This way we do not have to call numerous mutators (setters), and can instead initialize required data during the object's creation.

 # Notes

+In Objective-C, instead of having constructors, you have methods that initialize data.